LLNL/axom/src/components/sidre/docs/sphinx/datastore.rst

  * Retrieve Buffer with given id
  * Iterate over set of Buffers in DataStore

-.. note:: Each Buffer object has a unique integer identifier generated when it
-          is created.
-If you want to interact with a Buffer object directly, you must keep a pointer to it or note its id so that you can retrieve it from the DataStore.

 Please see :ref:`buffer-label` for more information about using Buffer objects.

 DataStore methods for Attributes support the following operations: